Postgraduate Coordination Team

 - Craig Watterson - pastoral care for all thesis students (Masters and PhD),

-- Will Browne - coordinator for fully registered thesis students, e.g. six monthly reports manager (PhD),
+- James Noble - six monthly reports manager (PhD),

-- James Noble - for queries and enrolment concerning our thesis program (ME, Masters Part 2 (thesis), and PhD),
+- Winston Seah - concerning our thesis program (ME, MSc (Part 2), and PhD), or

-- Bing Xue - for international students interested in any non-thesis postgraduate programs in Computer Science, or
+- Bing Xue - for non-thesis postgraduate programs in Computer Science, or

-- Robin Dykstra - for international students interested in any non-thesis postgraduate programs in Electronic and Computer systems, or
+- Robin Dykstra - for non-thesis postgraduate programs in Electronic and Computer systems, or

 The following links contain more specific information relevant to postgraduate research: